Faith Goldy: Audit of finances for mayoral campaign

 On April 29, 2019, Toronto's compliance audit committee launched an audit of Goldy's campaign expenditures.
 The complaint was made by Evan Balgord, the executive director of the Canadian Anti-Hate Network, following a YouTube video Goldy posted on October 25, 2018, that asked “defenders of democracy worldwide” to fund her failed lawsuit against Bell Media.
 Ontario's Municipal Elections Act says campaign contributors must be Ontario residents.

 When Goldy argued for the audit's dismissal, she was accused by Toronto municipal elections lawyer Jack Siegel of copying verbatim an argument he wrote in an unrelated case.
 Siegel volunteered to represent Balgord, and told Canadaland that Goldy's "entire public persona is something that I fundamentally oppose" and that "because she 'borrowed' my material so effectively, she recruited me to the other side."

 Chartered accountant William Molson, an auditor tasked by the City of Toronto to review Goldy's election expenses, concluded on January 13, 2022, that Goldy had breached election finance laws.

 Molson found Goldy had not reported more than $56,000 in campaign donations during the legal fundraising period, and collected an additional $101,118 after the legal window for donations had closed.
 The audit also found Goldy illegally accepted donations from people who were not Ontario residents, mixed her personal and campaign finances, and did not co-operate with the committee-ordered audit.

 Goldy told the committee her accounting errors came from her lack of experience with municipal election campaigns.
 She promised to refund any illegal donations.
 She also said she had no desire to return to politics or a media career, and was "wholly devoted to my private life."
 On February 8, 2022, the committee voted to send the audit to a provincial prosecutor.

-Goldy is set to appear in court on seven campaign finance charges on April 12, 2023.
-Each charge has a maximum penalty of $25,000.
+Goldy was scheduled to appear in court on seven campaign finance charges on April 12, 2023.
+Each charge had a maximum penalty of $25,000.